Using HDFS components to work with Azure Data Lake Store (ADLS)

 The id and the name columns automatically appear in the Value table and you can enter the values you want within double quotation marks in the Value column for the two schema values.

 - Double-click tHDFSOutput to open its Component view.

-For example, if your application is named to my_app, the NameNode URI to be used is adl://my_app.azuredatalakestore.net.
+For example, if your Data Lake Store name is data_lake_store_name, the NameNode URI to be used is adl://data_lake_store_name.azuredatalakestore.net.